jpswade/code-tasks/password-generator.md

 The function should produce an error in the event of invalid options.

+## Constraints

+* Passwords should be generated in a way that ensures high entropy and unpredictability.
+* You may use any classes or modules available in the standard Ruby library.
-External libraries are allowed for testing purposes.
-The actual password generation code however should be implemented in your code, and not simply call out to an external library that generates passwords for you.
+* External libraries may be used for testing purposes only.
+The core password generation logic must be your own implementation.
+Don't use them to generate passwords.

+## Deliverables

-The code should be packaged as a library/module which could be included into other libraries and applications.
+* The code should be packaged as a library/module which could be included into other libraries and applications.

-Tests should be included to verify that the code works as intended.
+* Tests should be included to verify that the code works as intended.

-Documentation should be included to demonstrate how to use the library.
+* Documentation should be included to demonstrate how to use the library.
 A well written README is more than sufficient.
 Please add some notes about how you approached the problem, and any difficulties or issues you encountered during development.

+## Submission

 Push the library into a private repository on GitHub and invite [@js1300](https://github.com/js1300) and [@jpswade](https://github.com/jpswade) with read access.